rgdl/my-rc-files/README.md

 # Central home for some of my config files

-Clone this repo to the computer you're working on and create symlinks in the home directory to each of these files
+Clone this repo and run `create-symlinks.sh` to link to version-controlled config files from the home directory

 You'll need vim-plug: https://github.com/junegunn/vim-plug